-The following principles will guide Park and Ride design considerations.
 New, extended, or upgraded Park and Ride facilities will be designed to:

 - a.
-Integrate station facilities with local transport networks; - b.
-Improve environmental outcomes; - c.
-Enhance safety, security and amenity for users; - d.
-Provide for all access options, including active modes, drop offs and feeder bus in a way that reflects the priorities identified in the station access hierarchy; - e.
-Ensure flexibility to respond to emerging transport technologies and trends; - f.
-Support co-location of complementary services and transit oriented design; - g.
-Ensure alignment with future land use plans, and flexibility to respond to future land use changes. - h.
+Integrate station facilities with local transport networks - b.
+Improve environmental outcomes - c.
+Enhance safety, security and amenity for all users - d.
+Provide for all access options, including active modes, drop offs and feeder buses in a way that reflects the priorities identified in the station access hierarchy - e.
+Ensure flexibility to respond to emerging transport technologies and trends - f.
+Support co-location of complementary services and transit oriented design - g.
+Ensure alignment with future land use plans, and flexibility to respond to future land use changes - h.
 The station access hierarchy is also applicable to strategic location, in terms of questioning whether Park and Ride is the most efficient investment compared to other access modes.